Airlines are joining in on Black Friday with major flight sales — here's how you can save

 La Compagnie, a boutique all-business class French airline, is offering a pre-Black Friday sale.

-Fly round-trip between Paris and New York in business class for just $1,000 if you book by November 26.
+Fly round-trip between Paris and New York in business class for just $1,000 if you book by November 26 — although the deal was supposed to end, the promo page is still live, so it's definitely worth checking to see if you can still snag a great price.
 The fares are valid on travel between now and April 30, subject to availability.

 La Compagnie often offers competitive business class fares, but it's rare to see them go below $1,500.